wanderleyteixeira/build-arm/README.md

 # Compile Tomato ARM
 This script will help you create a Tomato Firmware for ARM-based router on Debian 7.8 (64-bit).
-This was tested on [Shibby release 130](http://tomato.groov.pl).
+This was tested on [Shibby's build](http://tomato.groov.pl).

 Create a linux environment using a VirtualBox: